Skip to content

 Nested conditions for complex Tallyfy logic

-Example: First, check IF Tallyfy process type is “Sales Order.”
-IF YES, then use a nested condition to check IF the order value (a Tallyfy form field) is greater than $10,000.
+Example: First, check if the Tallyfy process type is “Sales Order.”
+If yes, add a nested condition to check whether the order value (a Tallyfy form field) exceeds $10,000.

-If logic becomes too convoluted, consider using a Switch control (see advanced conditions and expressions).
+Things getting messy?
+Switch to a Switch control instead (see advanced conditions and expressions).

 Introduction to Switch control (for multiple distinct options from Tallyfy)

-• Structure: Provide a value to switch ON (e.g., dynamic content from a Tallyfy form field).
-Define multiple CASE branches, each for a specific value from Tallyfy.
-A DEFAULT branch handles non-matching values.
+• Structure: Pick a value to switch ON (like dynamic content from a Tallyfy form field).
+Create multiple CASE branches - one for each possible Tallyfy value.
+The DEFAULT branch catches everything else.

 Tallyfy Example: A Tallyfy task has a form field “Support Ticket Category” with values like “Billing Issue,” “Technical Problem.”